mebobby2/seven_concurrency_models/README.md

 ## Performance Curve
 You’ll see this curve again and again when working with parallel programs.
 The performance initially increases linearly and is then followed by a period where performance continues to increase, but more slowly.
 Eventually performance will peak, and adding more threads will only make things slower.

+## Strengths and Weaknesses of Threads and Locks
+The primary strength of threads and locks is the model’s broad applicability.
+They are 'close to the metal' — little more than a formal- ization of what the underlying hardware does anyway—they can be very efficient when used correctly.

+Outside of a few experimental distributed shared-memory research systems, threads and locks support only shared-memory architectures.
+If you need to support distributed memory (and, by extension, either geographical distribu- tion or resilience), you will need to look elsewhere.
+This also means that threads and locks cannot be used to solve problems that are too large to fit on a single system.

+The greatest weakness of the approach, however, is that threads-and-locks programming is hard.

+The rules about using synchronization to access shared variables; acquiring locks in a fixed, global order; and avoiding alien method calls while holding a lock are applicable to any language with threads and locks.

 # Language Notes
 ## Anonymous Inner Class in Java
 Anonymous Inner class that extends a class.
 E.g. You can create a thread by extending the Thread class.
 You can use an anonymous inner class to declare and instantiate it in one go.